The Nice Thing About Hapsburg Faces

 I have a strange fascination with the inbred royal Spanish Hapsburg line.
 Philip IV (b.
 1605 – d.
 1665) has their last great king and a frequent Velazquez subject since he was the artist’s patron.
 Philip’s marriage to Elizabeth of France produced one male heir who was betrothed to his cousin Mariana of Austria.
 Within one year, both the queen and the prince died.
 With apparently few options, Philip IV, then 44 years old and himself the progeny of a Hapsburg niece-uncle marriage, wed his 17 year old niece who had been formerly betrothed to his son.
-With a royal couple that more or less comes from a single, narrow family tree, Velazquez apparently took some artistic short-cuts.
+With a royal couple that more or less came from a single, narrow family tree, Velazquez apparently took some artistic short-cuts.

 Scientific analysis of a 1652 portrait of Mariana of Austria in the Prado revealed some creepy details.
 The young queen’s image was painted over a previously unfinished image of Philip IV.
 Fabric panels were added along the left and top to accommodate her costume and to allow for the alignment of her face directly over his.
 In the infrared image below you can clearly see Philip IV’s mustache.
 His more round and deep set eyes are also visible in the infrared image.
 Ultimately their cheeks, jaws, noses and lips are so similar thanks to generations of careful inbreeding, the overlay of Mariana over Philip is almost identical.

-Here are some close-up portraits, all by Velazquez, so you can look at the uncle/niece married couple more or less side by side.
+Here are some close-up portraits, all by Velazquez, so you can look at the uncle/niece couple more or less side by side.
 Top: Philip IV as Hunter, 1635-40 (age 30-35) flipped horizontally (Prado), Middle: Detail of Mariana of Austria, 1652 (age 18), Bottom: Philip IV, 1624-27 (age 19-22), flipped horizontally (Prado).
 The last two are particularly good matches since the subjects are approximate the same age.

 The marriage of Philip IV and Mariana produced two children who lived to adulthood.
 Their daughter Margarita (immortalized in Velazquez’s Las Menianas) married Leopold I the Holy Roman Emperor who was both her cousin and uncle.
 Philip IV and Mariana’s son Carlos was extremely handicapped and proved incapable of fathering any children with two non-Hapsburg wives thus ending the Spanish Hapsburg line.